 The models are stored within libraries in the software, a library being a group of similar models, for instance, there is a Steel Model Library and a General Model Library.
 You can also create custom models and develop your own libraries.

-Users can evaluate models simultaneously over a range of compositions and cross plot the results, then conduct an uncertainty analysis and plot the results as either a histogram (as shown below) or as a probability plot.
+Users can evaluate models simultaneously over a range of compositions and cross plot the results, then conduct an uncertainty analysis and plot the results as either a histogram (as shown below using the phase transition model) or as a probability plot.

-The Property Model Calculator includes five calculation types:
+The Property Model Calculator includes these calculation types: